Environmental Improvement Services

 The Trust currently uplifts vehicles on behalf of Car Take Back.
 The vehicle brands we can uplift are LISTED HERE.
 If your vehicle make is on this list, and you are the registered owner, please contact us to request free of charge vehicle removal through the Trust.

 If your vehicle make is not on this list, it is covered by a contract between the vehicle manufacturer and Autogreen.
 The Trust does not currently uplift vehicles on behalf of Autogreen and so cannot accept a request for your vehicle.
-To request uplift of these vehicles you should contact Autogreen on 0800 542 2002.
-Please note, if you live within 30 miles of 60 North Recycling your vehicle collection may incur a cost.
+To request uplift of these vehicles you should contact Autogreen on 0800 542 2002, or register your vehicle on their Rewarding Recycling website: https://www.rewardingrecycling.co.uk/

 If you have any queries or would like to make a request by telephone, please contact us.